 We must work together to prevent the attraction of bugs and pests within the residence halls.
+Immediately report any bug and pest sightings via the service request system.
 Any food should be stored in a sealed, hard container to prevent the attraction of mice.
 Be mindful of the risk of bedbugs, especially when obtaining fabrics & upholstered items from second- hand sources.
 In addition, the often-significant costs associated with addressing any such infestation will be billed to the student(s) responsible for bringing that piece of furniture into the residence halls.